 This post originally appeared on VICE Alps

 Which makes it even more fascinating that Seidl's work is actually famous for deconstructing traditions.
-If you have a soft spot for dark documentaries and the quirky side of human-interest stories (and I'm talking about the side that involves animal love), chances are you've already stumbled upon Ulrich Seidl's oeuvre.
-In his home country of Austria, people were quite skeptical about his art and—as is mostly the case in Austria—only started to accept him once he became famous overseas.
+If you have a soft spot for dark documentaries and the quirky side of human-interest stories (and I'm talking about the side that involves animal love), chances are you already stumbled upon Ulrich Seidl's oeuvre.
+In his home country of Austria, people were quite sceptical about his art and — as is mostly the case in Austria — only started to accept him once he became famous overseas.
 Now, with his non-documentaryParadise trilogy still resonating with most of the art-house crowd, Seidl has become sort of a star at home, too.

 The director of Dog Days and Animal Love, Seidl is known to be straight-forward, but at the same time poetic – he laughs, because the world is ridiculous at times and, most importantly, he has honest compassion for the people around him.
 Actually, the director is sort of what Austria wants to be – and what it can be – when it channels Seidl.